 This was the turning point that got Powell into thinking about founding his own crypto exchange.
 His main incentive: to win back traders’ faith in crypto trading.
 His hard work bore fruit, and it didn’t take long before Kraken could boast of having millions of traders exchanging their digital assets on the platform.

-The best thing about Coinbase Pro and Kraken is that they’re both crypto-to-crypto and fiat-to-crypto exchanges.
+The best thing about Coinbase Pro and Kraken is that they both offer not only crypto-to-crypto but also fiat-to-crypto currency pairs.
 If you’re a complete beginner with no altcoins in your (virtual) pocket, this means that you can exchange fiat currencies for your first digital coins and start trading right away.

 Coinbase Pro definitely has some good options, but Kraken is the clear winner here since it offers a wider choice of up to 26 supported cryptocurrencies that you can purchase and 124 trading pairs.
-Also note that the platform uses the abbreviation XBT for Bitcoin, in preference to the widely accepted BTC.
+It supports tokens like Bitcoin, Bitcoin Cash, Ethereum, Ripple, Dash, Monero, Zcash, EOS, Augur, Stellar/Lumens, etc.

 Another advantage it has over Coinbase Pro is that it supports an additional fiat currency – the Canadian Dollar (CAD).
 It used to support Japanese Yen (JPY) as a payment method as well but banking regulations have prevented future support.

 To be considered a world-class exchange, security should be your primary concern.
 Both Coinbase Pro and Kraken seem to agree with this.
 Their teams have developed top-level safeguarding measures and until now, neither of the two platforms has been a victim of a hacker attack.